 Samsung introduced the concept of DeX at law enforcement tradeshows last year, and forward-thinking police leaders quickly saw the potential for their patrol vehicles.
 While the current usage of smartphones essentially provides full information access while outside the vehicle, DeX opens the possibility of delivering an in-vehicle computing capability by pairing the latest Galaxy smartphones with a mounted display and dedicated keyboard.

 Streamlining Officer Workload

 The fact that DeX pairs with an already utilitarian smartphone to provide a desktop-like experience underscores the benefit to police operations.
-In many agencies, officers perform tasks in the field that require documentation such as photographs, videos or voice recordings, all of which can be effectively accomplished using a smartphone.
-Having a single device for data collection and processing can simplify access, and eliminate the need to constantly switch from in-car technology to the field or a desk.
+In many agencies, officers perform tasks in the field that require documentation such as photographs, videos or voice recordings, all of which can be collected effectively using a smartphone.
+Having a single device for data collection and processing can simplify access, and eliminate the need to constantly switch from in-vehicle technology to the field or a desk.

 Overall, having a smartphone at the center of a workflow increases the amount of information officers can receive.
 Instead of relying on radio transmissions and vague descriptions, officers can obtain high-quality images, videos, detailed reports and other data mediums.
 This helps them accurately respond to incidents and events since some of the guesswork has been removed prior to responding.

 When it comes to real-time communication, the Galaxy still functions as a phone even when it’s docked.
 This means that officers can easily keep up with relevant messages and emails while they’re away from headquarters and receive essential information.
 There is also an opportunity to increase safety by cutting down on the amount of equipment intrusion, an important consideration in a violent crash.